OVO’s Zero Carbon Heat Trial: Why we need a solution to electrify heat

 - District heating, which has had great success in countries like Denmark (where 60% of heating comes from district heating networks9), is a well-established technology but faces a number of practical challenges when it comes to retrofitting, financing and end-user experience10.

-- Energy efficiency is the optimum solution, with products such as OVO Beyond helping our members to save energy in their homes.
+- Energy efficiency is the optimum solution.
 Globally, enhancing the energy efficiency of buildings could avoid up to 32.9 GtCO2e of carbon emissions11 between 2020 and 2050.
 That will get us some of the way there, but not all.

 Identifying the optimal solution for the decarbonisation of heat is going to be the climate crisis question of the decade.